Get the legal help you need!

 You can learn more about how the court systems make these determinations by visiting the North Carolina Court System website or the South Carolina Judicial Department website.

-How Are North Carolina and South Carolina Child Support Laws Enforced?
+How Are North Carolina & South Carolina Child Support Laws Enforced?

 Can Child Support Be Modified in North or South Carolina?